 The unique design provides an exceptionally low noise signature and a very high payload, the K-Max can lift more than it weighs.

 Low noise, high payload, stability, ease of control and low cost (both capital and operation) make it ideal for shifting supplies.
-To operate in Afghanistan it would need a full defensive aids suite which would reduce payload and dramatically increase cost.
+To operate in Afghanistan it would need a full defensive aids suite which would reduce payload and dramatically increase the cost.

 Kaman and the US DoD are investigating a simple way of reducing the risk to a pilot or the cost of defensive aids by converting it to unmanned semi-autonomous operation.
-Landing and take off can be controlled using a portable ground station and operator if required or can be fully autonomous.
+Landing and take-off can be controlled using a portable ground station and operator if required or can be fully autonomous.

 If you don’t have a pilot you don’t need millions of pounds worth of defensive aids to protect him or her.